active-group/active-clojure/README.md

 ### Debugging

-The `active.clojure.lens` namespace implements some useful debugging tools such as a macro `pret` that prints and returns its argument.
+The `active.clojure.debug` namespace implements some useful debugging tools such as a macro `pret` that prints and returns its argument.

 ## License